Hand-painted porcelain oil lamp

 Description

 Round table lamp, handcrafted porcelain oil lamp with a white background, decorated all around with original fantasy and geometric motifs in polychrome.
-It is a piece from the Mangani manufactory in Florence from the seventies.
+It is from the Mangani manufactory in Florence from the seventies.

 The upper part of the base is adorned with a hanging motif, made of pierced and gilded porcelain, with two reserves decorated with polychrome images of birds.